 Note we plotted the bands we obtained at half filling for the Roth solution in appendix E, on Fig. \ref{Fig14}.
 Close to half filling (around 3\% hole doping), the Roth solution exhibits a second small hole pocket at $(\pi, \pi)$ (In appendix E we plot the bands and Fermi Surface of Roth decoupling at 2\% hole doping in Fig. \ref{Fig13}).
 This second hole pocket around $(\pi, \pi)$ may be the consequence of our paramagnetic assumption $\langle n_{i \up} \rangle = \langle n_{i \down} \rangle = \frac{n}{2}$.
 It appears around half filling where we know the antiferromagnetic phase dominates \cite{bergeron_breakdown_2012}.
 The wave-vector $(\pi, \pi)$ is also associated with antiferromagnetism, so this second hole pocket might be an instability of the system because we neglected it.

-For comparison, in the Hubbard I approximation (the first and simplest approximation developped by Hubbard in Ref. \citep{Hubbard_electron_1963}) a simple factorization procedure of the 2-bodies Green functions is used.
+For comparison, in the Hubbard I approximation (the first and simplest approximation developed by Hubbard in Ref. \citep{Hubbard_electron_1963}) a simple factorization procedure of the 2-bodies Green functions is used.
 According to Ref. \cite{avella_hubbard_1998}, Hubbard I approximation in the composite operator framework would be equivalent to set

-It is known that the Hubbard I approximation does not exhibit any Mott-insulator transition as long as $U\neq 0$ (cf Ref. \cite{Hubbard_electron_1963}).
-Therefore the composite operator method is a more refined approximation as Hubbard I.
+It is known that the Hubbard I approximation does exhibit a Mott-insulator transition as long as $U\neq 0$ (cf Ref. \cite{Hubbard_electron_1963}).
+However this approximation only treat the currents partially compared to the Composite operator Method.
+Therefore the composite operator method is a more refined approximation than Hubbard I.

 It is also instructive to consider the density of states.
 In Fig. \ref{Fig4:DOS}, we plot it as a function of energy for several doping with the Roth solution.
-Only Roth solution is considered because it is the one who has the most reasonable Fermi Surface, but similar behaviors are expected for COM1 and COM2.
-The density of state has been computed from the spectral function using the following formula
+Only Roth solution is considered because its Fermi surface is the closest to the non-interacting one, but similar behaviors are expected for COM1 and COM2.
+The density of states has been computed from the spectral function using the following formula

 Where $N_k$ denotes the number of considered points for sampling $k_x$ and $k_y$.
-At half filling we do not have any state at the Fermi energy, since the model leads to an insulator for this doping.
+At half filling we do not have any states at the Fermi energy, since the model leads to an insulator for this doping.
 Around the gap two peaks can be distinguished.
-For every doping except half filling, a third peak is observable, and corresponds to the Van Hove singularity.
-It is associated to a flattening of the band, meaning there are a lot of states associated to this energy.
+For every doping except half-filling, a third peak is observable and corresponds to the Van Hove singularity.
+It is associated to a flattening of the bands, meaning there are a lot of states associated to this energy.
 In term of Fermi surface for a square lattice the Van Hove singularity corresponds to the doping below which the Fermi Surface is centered on $(0,0)$ and above which it is centered on $(\pi, \pi)$, as shown in Fig. \ref{fig_van_hove_fs}.
 On Fig. \ref{Fig2:bandsNN}, this flatness of the bands can be found for every solutions around $(\pi,0)$.
 The Fermi energy is exactly at the Van Hove singularity for the Roth solution at n=0.8 or n=1.2.
 On Fig. \ref{Fig2:bandsNN}, the Roth solution is plotted exactly at this doping and we can check the flat band around $(\pi,0)$ lies exactly at the Fermi energy (corresponding to the dotted black line).